Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Sample-based NPG-PD algorithm with function approximation

 \section{Sample-based NPG-PD algorithm with function approximation}

 We describe a sample-based NPG-PD algorithm with function approximation in Algorithm~\ref{alg.sample-based.general}.
-We note the computational complexity of Algorithm~\ref{alg.sample-based.general}: each round has expected length ${2}/(1-\gamma)$ so the expected number of total samples is ${4KT}/(1-\gamma)$; the total number of gradient computations $\nabla_\theta\log\pi^{(t)}(a\,\vert\,s)$ is $2KT$; the total number of scalar multiplies, divides, and additions is $O (dKT+{KT}/(1-\gamma))$.
+We calculate the computational complexity of Algorithm~\ref{alg.sample-based.general} as follows: each round has expected length ${2}/(1-\gamma)$, yielding the expected number of total samples ${4KT}/(1-\gamma)$; the total number of gradient computations $\nabla_\theta\log\pi^{(t)}(a\,\vert\,s)$ is $2KT$; the total number of scalar multiplies, divides, and additions is $O (dKT+{KT}/(1-\gamma))$.

 The following unbiased estimates that are useful in our analysis.